hpcjs/hpc.js-docs/docs/api/kernels/inputs.md

 ## `threadId`

 This is a `vec3` indicating the ID of the current kernel thread.
 Since GPU kernels may run millions of times, we need a way to differentiate each invocation, and the thread ID allows us to make this distinction.
-The components of `inputs.threadId` range from 0 up to, but not including, the number specified in `kernel.run()`.
+The components of `inputs.threadId` range from 0 up to, but not including, the number specified in `kernel.run(x, y, z)`.
 If a number isn't specified, it defaults to 0.

 ### Example